-The Master of Arts in Counseling degree develops a student’s basic skills in biblical and theological interpretation, competency in the skills essential to the practice of counseling and the academic base for state licensure.
+The Master of Arts in Counseling degree develops a student’s competency in the skills essential to the practice of counseling, basic skills in biblical and theological interpretation, and the academic basis for state licensure.
 Upon completion of this program you will qualify for your Limited License as a Professional Counselor (LLPC).

 The 72-credit program consists of:

 - 9 credits of a chosen specialization

 The counseling concentration includes counseling philosophy and theory, techniques, skill development and participatory learning through a practicum and internship.
 All students will complete a 100 hour Practicum and 600 hour Internship experience.